StephanyO1015/StephanyO1015.github.io/index.md

 # Stephany Ortega's Portfolio

-I am a electrical engineer major at CSUF and I planning in on graduating in 2029.
+I am an electrical engineer major at CSUF and I'm planning to graduate in 2029.

 ## Favorite CPSC 120L Labs